-Document to be reviewed and updated every six (6) months or as required by the project team.
+Document to be reviewed and updated every year or as required by the project team.

 Confidentiality

 This document contains proprietary and confidential information, which is provided on a commercial in confidence basis.
 It may not be reproduced or provided in any manner to any third party without the consent of Squadron Energy Pty Ltd.